rar0n/rarons-TTS-Reader/README.md

   at the end of a line, so it always treats that pattern as a join.

-## Issues
+## Known Issues

- - In rare instances, multiple spaces at the beginning of a line might be highlighted instead of any words following on the same line.
+ - In some instances, multiple spaces at the beginning of a line might be highlighted as well as any words following on the same line.
-   It should still speak the words though.
- - Lines of repeating punctuation sounds weird.
+ - Lines of repeating punctuation might make weird sounds, but it should mostly ignore those (except ellipses (...) etc.).
- - If the last chunk to speak is short, it might sound weird (should be rare).
- - Some times a paragraph title continues seemingly without a pause after it (IE a line of text, with at least 2 consequtive newlines after it).

 ## Version history